bcle/fuse4js/README.md

 ToDo List
 ---------
 * Automated tests
-* Support for more FUSE operations, such as hard and symbolic link management.
+* Support for more FUSE operations, such as hard link management.
 * Improve performance (try to reduce context switches and copy operations)
-* Mac Port?

 License
 -------